 - dry mouth products – these products contain a variety of agents such as lubricants that may help treat your dry mouth.
 The product range includes toothpaste, mouthwash, gums and topical gels.
 Speak to your dentist for specific recommendations

-- antibiotics and anti-fungal drugs – are used to treat any infection
+- antibiotics and anti-fungal drugs – may be used to treat an infection

 - surgery – salivary gland blockages, such as stones, are usually treated with surgery

 - other treatments, if required – any underlying condition, such as Sjogren’s syndrome or diabetes, needs appropriate medical treatment.

 Tips for living with dry mouth syndrome

 Be guided by your doctor and dentist, but general dietary suggestions include:

 - Eat chewy foods to stimulate the flow of saliva.

 - Chew food thoroughly before swallowing.

 - Include watery foods in your daily diet.

 - Avoid crunchy foods that could injure the mouth, such as crackers or potato crisps.

 - Avoid acidic foods and beverages, such as soft drinks, citrus fruits and citrus fruit juices, to protect your tooth enamel.